Few-Shot Segmentation via Cycle-Consistent Transformer: Methodology

 where $r\in \{ 0, 1, ..., H_qW_q \} $ is the index of the flattened query feature, both $Q$ and $V$ are obtained by multiplying the flattened query feature with the learnable parameter.

-Broadly speaking, the cycle-consistent transformer effectively avoids being biased by possible harmful features so that facilitate the training of few-shot segmentation.
+Generally speaking, the cycle-consistent transformer effectively avoids the attention being biased by irrelevant features to benefit the training of few-shot segmentation.

 \textbf{Mask-guided sparse sampling and $K$-shot Setting}: Our proposed cycle-consistency transformer can be easily extended to $K$-shot setting where $K>1$.
-The only difference is the input support features.
-When more than one support feature maps are provided, all support features are flattened and concatenated together as input.
-As the transformer is operating at the pixel-level, a sampling strategy is required to reduce the number of tokens in support sequence.
-In this work, we apply a simple mask-guided sampling strategy to achieve this goal.
-Concretely, given the $k$-shot support sequence $Z_s \in \mathbb{R}^{kH_sW_s\times d}$ and the flattened support masks $M_s \in \mathbb{R}^{kH_sW_s}$, the sampled support sequence is obtained by uniformly sample $N_{fg} <= \frac{N_s}{2}$, where $N_s\leq kH_sW_s$, tokens from the foreground regions and the rest $N_s-N_{fg}$ tokens are sampled from the background regions in all support images.
-This reduces the computational complexity, making it independent to the spatial size of the support image.
-Furthermore, this strategy balances the foreground-background proportion and also implicitly considers the spatial size of each object region in different support images.
+When multiple support feature maps are provided, all support features are flattened and concatenated together as input.
+As the attention is performed at the pixel-level, the computation load will be high if the number of support pixels/tokens is large, which is usually the case under $K$-shot setting.
+In this work, we apply a simple mask-guided sampling strategy to reduce the computation complexity and make our method more scalable.
+Concretely, given the $k$-shot support sequence $Z_s \in \mathbb{R}^{kH_sW_s\times d}$ and the flattened support masks $M_s \in \mathbb{R}^{kH_sW_s}$, the support pixels/tokens are obtained by uniformly sampling $N_{fg}$ tokens ($N_{fg}<= \frac{N_s}{2}$, where $N_s\leq kH_sW_s$) from the foreground regions and $N_s-N_{fg}$ tokens from the background regions in all support images.
+With a proper $N_s$, the sampling operation reduces the computational complexity, and makes our algorithm more scalable with the increase of spatial size of support images.
+Additionally, this strategy helps balance the foreground-background ratio and also implicitly considers different sizes of various object regions in support images.